-1) Planning Committee: Larger groups (12 or more) typically have a planning committee to handle leadership responsibilities.
+- 1) Planning Committee: Larger groups (12 or more) typically have a planning committee to handle leadership responsibilities.
 The planning committee chair may or may not be involved in leading study group meetings.
-The planning committee may have different individuals who handle logistics, recruit SMEs, plan the content, and facilitate the meetings.

-2) Leader-Led: Small- to medium-sized groups (six toll members) often have one leader who handles many of the leadership responsibilities but delegates tasks to group members.
-Chapter-sponsored groups may task volunteers to provide support to the group.

-3) Member-Led: Smaller, more informal groups (fewer than six members) typically share leadership responsibilities among group members.
+The planning committee may have different individuals who handle logistics, recruit SMEs, plan the content, and facilitate the meetings. - 2) Leader-Led: Small- to medium-sized groups (six to 12 members) often have one leader who handles many of the leadership responsibilities but delegates tasks to group members. - 3) Member-Led: Smaller, more informal groups (fewer than six members) typically share leadership responsibilities among group members.
 Even in these cases, an informal leader can take the lead to coordinate activities and ensure consistency with other chapter-hosted programs and meetings.